 Responds well to vibrato, excellent balance between bass and treble.

 Cordoba GK Studio

 The Cordoba GK Studio Negra has a fast-playing feel with traditional flamenco construction techniques including the solid European spruce top with Spanish-style fan bracing.
-Fan bracing is preferred for flamenco guitars over lattice bracing, allowing the guitar’s top to vibrate more freely while still providing evenly balanced tone
+Fan bracing is preferred for flamenco guitars over lattice bracing, allowing the guitar’s top to vibrate more freely while still providing an evenly balanced tone.

 “Based on its sister model, the GK Studio, the GK Studio Negra features the same European spruce top but with Indian rosewood back and sides for an even bassier and more robust sound.”

 Aimed at crossover players more familiar with acoustic/electric style of guitars, the GK Studio features a slender mahogany neck narrower than traditional classical guitars for easy playability.
 The cosmetics are pretty: a hand-inlaid wood rosette and gold/black tuners with ebony buttons.
 GK, incidentally, stands for the Gypsy Kings after whom this signature model is named.